 One use of the photogrammetry data was to have quick feedback of the HIAD behavior in a wind tunnel environment before performing higher fidelity analysis.
-For consistency, the deflection angle was calculated based on the location of the peaks of tori $T_1$ and $T_7$ .
+For consistency, the deflection angle was calculated based on the location of the peaks of tori T_1 and T_7 .
 Given the symmetry of the problem, it was of interest to calculate the deflection angle at four radial directions: 0° (up, N), 90° (right, E), 180° (down, S), and 270° (left, W).
 (The yaw plane is aligned with the 90° and 270° directions).
-Much like exporting the full 3D HIAD model from the photogrammetry software, the data along the peaks of $T_1$ and $T_7$ could also be exported individually.
+Much like exporting the full 3D HIAD model from the photogrammetry software, the data along the peaks of T_1 and T_7 could also be exported individually.
 This was done by selecting three points on the desired peak, which would generate a circle of data that could be exported.
 This process is shown in Fig. 4a.

 A MATLAB routine was developed to compute the deflection angles.
-The code finds the points on tori $T_1$ and $T_7$ corresponding to the 0°, 90°, 180°, and 270° radial directions.
-These points were used to create vectors and the resulting vectors were used to calculate the overall deflected angle of the HIAD in each direction.
+The code finds the points on tori T_1 and T_7 corresponding to the 0°, 90°, 180°, and 270° radial directions.
+These points were used to create vectors and the resulting vectors were used to calculate the deflected angle of the HIAD in each direction.
 This process can be seen in Fig. 4b.
 These angles could then be compared to the no wind case and the difference used to infer the loaded deformation.
-Note in Fig. 4b that the sides of the HIAD form a concave shape, in this instance more pronounced on the 270° radial direction.
-This analysis does not recover the shape of the deformation or any resulting effects, but instead provides a first order approximation of the deflected cone angle.
-Other analyses try to account for this phenomenon by performing a line fit of all points along a given radial direction.
+By analyzing deformation over various dynamic pressures, yaw angles, and inflation settings, system trends were established regarding HIAD performance.

-(a) Exporting $T_1$ and $T_7$ from the photogrammetry software
+(a) Exporting T_1 and T_7 from the photogrammetry software